Kanwrath/CryptocurrencyProjects/Roadmap/Smart_Contract_Auditor/MasteringEthereumNotes/Chapter01.md

 * Clients
   - Ethereum has several interoperable implementations of the client software, the most prominent of which are Go-Ethereum (Geth) and Parity.

+## The Turing Complete Problem

+* Turing completeness is very dangerous, particularly in open access systems like public blockchains, because of the halting problem we touched on earlier.
+For example, modern printers are Turing complete and can be given files to print that send them into a frozen state.
+The fact that Ethereum is Turing complete means that any program of any complexity can be computed by Ethereum.
+But that flexibility brings some thorny security and resource management problems.
+An unresponsive printer can be turned off and turned back on again.
+That is not possible with a public blockchain.

+* Infinite loops are possible and can introduce DoS risks to the network. i.e a smart contract can be created to run forever when a when a doe attempts to validate it.

+## Gas, the solution to the Turing Complete issue

+* Ethereum introduces a metering mechanism called gas.
+As the EVM executes a smart contract, it carefully accounts for every instruction (computation, data access, etc.).
+Each instruction has a predetermined cost in units of gas.
+When a transaction triggers the execution of a smart contract, it must include an amount of gas that sets the upper limit of what can be consumed running the smart contract.
+The EVM will terminate execution if the amount of gas consumed by computation exceeds the gas available in the transaction.
+Gas is the mechanism Ethereum uses to allow Turing-complete computation while limiting the resources that any program can consume.

+* Gas comes from the ether balance.Any unused gas is refunded to the sender after the transaction is complete